NotSlypher/Pro-CSharp-10-With-DotNet-6/ProCSharp10/1_CustomInterfaces/Readme.md

 # Interfaces

+- An interface is a reference type in C# that is similar to a class, but it is a completely abstract class that contains only abstract members.
+- An interface does not specify any base class, not even `System.Object`, so an interface cannot have any constructors, but it can have base interfaces.

 ## Interfaces vs Abstract Base Classes

 - Abstract classes are used when you want to provide a common base class implementation for all derived classes, but you do not want to allow the instantiation of the base class itself, abstract classes can define the following